 Obesity is graded based on its severity as measured by body mass index.
 The following classes of obesity are broadly recognised as:

 Obesity is not uniformly symptomatic in most patients who are obese.
 It does produce symptoms in a significant minority.
+At our best obesity centre in Hyderabad, the symptoms are identified first to determine whether it is obesity or some other condition.
 Symptoms will include fullness or bloating, poor physical capacity, breathlessness on exertion and fatigue etc. Excess daytime sleepiness can be a symptom of obesity if it causes OSA or obstructive sleep apnoea.
 Above a BMI of 35 kg/m² a good number of patients will have lower limb edema.
 Obesity can cause type2 diabetes and hypertension and these conditions can lead to symptoms.
 For example if someone with obesity gets diabetes, they can have sudden weight loss if the blood glucose is very high.
 They can develop tingling, burning or numbness in feet if there is neuropathy.
 Hypertension can cause heaviness in the head or buzzing in the head.
 If you have a BMI above 30 and if you have any of the above symptoms, it is important that you meet a doctor to verify whether the symptoms are due to any complications of obesity or due to obesity itself.

 Almost all the system of the body obviously there will be some degree of impairment can be seen severe that it reduces the quality of life and a day to day activities in the obese person.
 These are some of the organ specific complications that could occur in obesity: